FreeRet: MLLMs as Training-Free Retrievers: Experiments

 \paragraph{Preserving Multimodal Intelligence.} Unlike fine-tuning pipelines that risk eroding a model’s pretrained strengths, FreeRet preserves the multimodal reasoning and conversational abilities of the underlying MLLM.
 Retrieval is introduced as an additional functionality, not as a replacement.
 Consequently, the pretrained capabilities remain intact while retrieval emerges as a first-class operation.
 This design enables a single model to natively support retrieval, reranking, and generation within a unified RAG framework, avoiding the fragmentation introduced by specialized expert modules.
 The result is both a reduction in engineering complexity and an increase in deployment efficiency.

-\paragraph{Towards Long-Video Understanding.} Reasoning over long videos is particularly challenging due to extended temporal contexts, where uniform frame sampling often dilutes attention with redundant content.
+\paragraph{Towards Long-Video Understanding.} Reasoning over long videos is particularly challenging due to extended temporal contexts, where uniform frame sampling often dilutes attention with redundant content and overlooks motion cues critical for temporal coherence~\citep{zhang2026motion}.
 FreeRet offers a pragmatic solution: it first retrieves the most relevant frames, thereby grounding subsequent reasoning on evidence-rich content.
 This retrieval-driven focus effectively reduces temporal redundancy.
-On the hour-level benchmark LVBench~\citep{lvbench}, experiments with Qwen2.5-VL 7B (see~\cref{tab:long_video_exp}) demonstrate consistent improvements.
+On the hour-level benchmark LVBench~\citep{lvbench}, experiments with Qwen2.5-VL 7B (see~\cref{tab:long_video_exp}) demonstrate consistent improvements, aligning with recent progress on long-video MLLMs~\citep{zeng2025timesuite}.
 These results highlight the promise of FreeRet as a foundation for scaling MLLMs toward long-horizon multimodal reasoning.